noahvarghese/OWD/content/blog/how-your-old-windows-doors-may-be-affecting-your-home.md

 ---
 title: How Your Old Windows & Doors May Be Affecting Your Home
 date: 2019-10-01T19:24:20.671Z
-descNoHMTL: Every homeowner knows that windows and doors are an important part of their house, but do you know how your old windows and doors might be impacting your home?
+descNoHTML: Every homeowner knows that windows and doors are an important part of their house, but do you know how your old windows and doors might be impacting your home?
 description: >+